Executive Producer + Founding Partner

 Executive Producer + VP, Development

-As an Executive Producer and Producer, projects include feature films for Europe’s largest network TF1 (France), UPTV (USA) and Super Channel (Canada), the most recent of which was nominated for two AMPIA Awards.
-Michael’s television slate includes projects shared with Canadian partner, Award Winning Director Dylan Pearce (Northern Gateway Films) and his producing partners at Chemically Altered.
+As a Producer, projects include feature films for Europe’s largest network TF1 (France), A&E/Lifetime, UPTV (USA) and Super Channel (Canada), the most recent of which was nominated for two AMPIA Awards.
+Michael’s television slate includes projects shared with Canadian partner, Director Dylan Pearce (Northern Gateway Films) and his producing partners at Chemically Altered.
 Collectively they have properties in development and production with some of the leading networks and production companies in Canada, the United States, United Kingdom and Europe.

-Most recently, in partnership with CAP, Michael entered into development on “Heart of Texas”, an hour long scripted drama with Executive Producers Samantha Lemole, Lisa Oz and Dr. Mehmet Oz (Oz Works).
-Other projects in development for television include Amazon’s bestselling “Soul Summoner”series by Elicia Hyder, Wil Mara’s award winning YA anthology series“Twisted” with Executive Producer Eileen Conn (Disney’s K.C.
-Undercover, Shake It Up, NBC’s Just Shoot Me, News Radio) and hour long historical drama “Everleigh Club” with Executive Producer Thania St. John (Chicago Fire, Grimm, Project Blue Book, Covert Affairs).
+Most recently, in partnership with CAP, Michael entered into development on two hour long scripted dramas with Executive Producers Samantha Lemole, Lisa Oz and Dr. Mehmet Oz (Oz Works) and three projects in partnership with Ileen Maisel and Amber Entertainment (20th Century Television).
+Other projects in development for television include Elicia Hyder's bestselling “Soul Summoner”series with Josh Brandon and Steven DeKnight, Wil Mara’s award winning YA anthology series“Twisted” with Executive Producer Eileen Conn (Disney’s K.C.
+Undercover, Shake It Up, NBC’s Just Shoot Me, News Radio) and hour long historical drama “Everleigh Club” with Showrunner Thania St. John (Chicago Fire, Grimm, Project Blue Book, Covert Affairs).

-As an actor, Michael’s on screen work includes projects for ABC, Freeform, Comedy Central, Showtime, Netflix, Amazon, Go90, Showcase/Corus, Fox Kids, Disney, Cartoon Network, Comedy Network, UPTV, Super Channel and AwesomenessTV (a division of Dreamworks).
+As an actor, Michael’s on screen work includes projects for ABC, Freeform, Comedy Central, Showtime, Netflix, Amazon, Go90, Showcase/Corus, Fox Kids, Disney, Cartoon Network, Comedy Network, UPTV, Super Channel, AwesomenessTV and A&E/Lifetime.
 Feature film work includes projects for Universal Pictures, TF1, BBC Films, Canal+, Elton John’s Rocket Pictures UK and Mel Gibson’s ICON Entertainment.

 Michael’s entertainment career began in live theatre.
 Highlights include the Broadway Studio Cast Recording of “Come Summer” (opposite Broadway veteran and award winning actor David Cryer), “The Who’s Tommy”, “Fame” and Disney’s “Beauty and the Beast”, in addition to regional work across North America.